If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Contraception and sexual health services such as Brook are free and confidential, including for people under the age of 16.
 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you’re at serious risk of immediate harm.
 Find out more about Brook’s confidentiality policy.

-You will need to see a doctor or nurse to discuss which of the three injections is most suitable for you.
 Sayana Press (the one you inject yourself) is not available everywhere at the moment.

 When you go to get the injection, an appointment will typically include:

 Depending on the type, you will need to go back to the clinic either 8, 12 or 13 weeks for your next injection.
-If you are using the Sayana Press (which you inject yourself at home) you only have to go back to the clinic annually because you will be given a years supply.
+If you are using the Sayana Press (which you inject yourself at home) you only have to go back to the clinic annually because you will be given a year’s supply.

-Sayana Press is currently the only type of injection that you can use yourself at home.
+Can you use the contraceptive injection yourself?Sayana Press is currently the only type of injection that you can use yourself at home.
 The nurse or doctor will teach you how to inject yourself and also how to dispose of the needle safely.
 You will be given a yearly supply of the injection to use at home (every 13 weeks).

 You can have the injection at any time in your menstrual cycle if you are certain you are not pregnant.
 If you’re given the injection during the first five days of your period you will be protected against pregnancy immediately.